george-shammar/sorcerers/README.md

 - Right Mouse + Left Mouse: Iron Sight Aiming and firing (More accurate shots).
 - Shift + Direction Key: Sprint

+We advise the use of a solid headset for maximum engagement.
 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!